samba-in-kubernetes/sambacc/README.md

 The typical setup.py commands should work.

-Optional:
-* Run tests: `tox`

-## TODO

-A lot.

-Currently, the tool can create (local) users and groups, and configure and start smbd.
-In the short term it needs much more testing (real-world, not unit) to take it from just a proof-of-concept to something useful.
-It needs winbind support to make it useful for Active Directory use cases.
-Potentially, we also want to support scaling out across multiple instances, so we may also need to integrate with ctdb.

-The test suite has OKish coverage, but needs to handle more, especially the samba passdb loader module.
+### Testing

+#### Local testing

+To run the entire unit test suite locally install `tox` and run `tox` in the repo root.

+Because of the library and tooling that interacts with samba has some system level dependencies, not all test can be run locally.

+#### Containerized testing

-Because of the system level dependencies, I've created a container image for testing and building sambacc.
+In addition to running the unit tests locally, I've created a container image for testing and building sambacc.
 It lives at ./tests/container.
-I'd like to make this the canonical way to run all the tests, locally on the desktop or in CI, but it needs fleshing out.
+This is canonical way to run the test suite and is what is used by the CI tests.
+When run this way certain system packages can be installed, etc. to support running a wider range of test cases.

 ## License